Throttle Position Sensor Symptoms and Replacement Procedure

 The most common symptom is your check engine light.
 This indicator is a vague symptom, as it could also point to a variety of issues, but you can expect to see it if there’s any issue with your throttle position sensor.

 Next, any unusual changes in your acceleration could be linked to this sensor.
-During your normal driving, consider inspecting your sensor if you experience any of these acceleration issues:
+During your normal driving, consider inspecting your sensor if you experience any of these throttle position sensor symptoms:

 - Hesitations during acceleration